BDC Hamburger Icon

 FYIDid you know

-For anonymous employee surveys to be effective, you must take the time to carefully evaluate employee responses and take action on their concerns.
+For anonymous employee surveys to be effective, you must take the time to carefully evaluate employees' responses and address their concerns.

-Another way you can discourage knowledge-hoarding actions is by recognizing and rewarding employees who don’t hoard knowledge.
+Another way to discourage knowledge hoarding is by recognizing and rewarding employees who don’t hoard knowledge.
 Praise employees or offer bonuses to employees who share information with others or help train new hires.

 Did You Know?Did you know

-In addition to knowledge sharing, there are many business benefits to utilizing a digitized document management system.
+In addition to knowledge sharing, there are many business benefits of utilizing a digitized document management system.
 If you are looking for a new digital solution, check out these top document management systems.

-1. Lead by example.
-Pride can be a tough thing to battle.
-One of the best ways to keep employees from getting too prideful at work is for business leaders to set a good example of humility.
-Another way to help humble your prideful co-worker is by lifting up the employees who possess humility.
+For example, although pride can be tough to battle, one of the best ways to keep employees from getting too prideful at work is for business leaders to set a good example of humility.
+Another way to help humble your prideful co-worker is by praising humble employees.
 This will show prideful employees that your organization values humility and teamwork.

-Employees can make or break your business, and one bad apple can have a major impact.
-It’s important that you address toxic employees as soon as possible to reduce the negative impact on your organization.
+Employees can make or break your business, and one bad apple can have major repercussions.
+It’s important to address toxic employees as soon as possible to reduce the negative impact on your organization.

-Sometimes you’ve simply made a bad hire, but many times there is an underlying reason for their behavior that can be solved.
-It’s always a good idea to address employees with compassion and empathy, with the goal of finding a solution that benefits everyone.
+Sometimes you’ve simply made a bad hire, but many times, there is an underlying reason for their behavior that can be addressed.
+It’s always a good idea to treat employees with compassion and empathy, with the goal of finding a solution that benefits everyone.

 author image